DCTorres1987/periodic-tab-frontend/Notes.md

 CONSTRUCTOR - it is the first function called upon the initialization of a component; this makes it useful for creating an initial state for a component.

 COMPONENTDIDMOUNT() - method will get called just after the render method.
 You would use this method to set up any long-running processes or asynchronous processes such as fetching and updating data.

+getDerivedStateFromProps is invoked right before calling the render method, both on the initial mount and on subsequent updates.
+It should return an object to update the state, or null to update nothing.

+ACTIONS ALWAYS NEED A TYPE PROPERTY SO THE FUNCTION KNOWS WHAT TO DO.

+REDUX FLOW
+ACTION => REDUCER (FUNCTION) => UPDATED STATE

+REDUCERS => ARE PURE FUNCTIONS
+PURE FUNCTIONS => PURE FUNCTIONS ARE ONLY DETERMINED BY THEIR INPUT VALUES
+               => PURE FUNCTIONS HAVE NO SIDE EFFECTS.
+NO EFFECTS OUTSIDE OF THE FUNCTION.
+ONLY RETURN A VALUE.